piux2/learn_gno/index.md

 # Overview

+### Gnolang

-Gnolang is a secure and easy to learn smart contract language inspired from golang, solidity
+a secure and easy to learn smart contract language inspired from golang, solidity

+### Gnoland

-Gnoland is a blockchain that supports Gnolang natively.
-It is powred by tendermint, cosmos sdk and ibc.
+a blockchain that supports Gnolang natively.
+It is powred by tendermint2, cosmos sdk and ibc.

 # Play